Puerto Salvador Allende, Nicaragua - Things to Do in Puerto Salvador Allende

 Traditional Fishing Experience

-Join local fishermen for an authentic fishing experience on Lake Nicaragua, learning traditional techniques passed down through generations.
-Participants can try their hand at catching guapote, mojarra, and other local fish species while enjoying the tranquil lake environment.
-The experience often includes preparation and cooking of the catch with local families.
+Join local fishermen for an authentic fishing expedition on Lake Managua, learning traditional techniques passed down through generations.
+Participants can help cast nets, sort catches, and gain insight into the daily lives of the community's fishing families.
+This hands-on experience includes preparing and cooking the day's catch using local methods and recipes.

 Getting There